Guide to Divorce for Men in Arizona

 A Guide for Men to Navigate Through Divorce

 Step 1: Cope with Any Emotional Issues

 A divorce in Arizona is a legal process, and as such, it is best to keep all negative emotions out of it.
-Having said that, it is almost impossible keep negative emotions out of the divorce if you do not deal with your issues.
+Having said that, it is almost impossible to keep negative emotions out of the divorce if you do not deal with your issues.
 One of the most important things men dealing with an Arizona divorce can do is to deal with their emotional problems outside of the legal process.
-Function with a clear head and let logic be your guide.
+You need to keep a clear head and let logic be your guide.
 Do not allow not anger or fear or loss control your conduct.